The Difference Between the "Label" and the "Reality"

 Right: NPS 3 OD = 88.9mm.

-Pipe Size Converter
+Pipe Size Calculator

 *Note: This calculator uses mathematical conversion (1 inch = 25.4 mm).
 For Actual Pipe ODs under NPS 14, please refer to the chart below.

-Standard Pipe Size & Actual OD Chart
+Pipe Diameter Coversion Table & Actual OD Chart

 This table lists the Actual Physical Outside Diameter per ASME B36.10M/ B36.19M.
 The "Metric OD" column represents the real-world dimension used for fabrication.